melisilaydabal/melisilaydabal.github.io/_pages/about.md

 Hello!

-I am a first-year Ph.D. in Computer Science student at the [CS@max planck](https://www.cis.mpg.de/cs-max-planck/) program.
+I am a first-year Ph.D. in Computer Science candidate at the [CS@max planck](https://www.cis.mpg.de/cs-max-planck/) program.
 I work as a doctoral researcher at the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/), Tübingen, Germany--in the [Learning and Dynamical Systems](https://lds.is.mpg.de/) research group.
 <!---
  -->
 I received my M.Sc. in Operations Research and B.Sc. in Industrial Engineering with a minor degree in Computer Engineering at [Middle East Technical University (METU)](https://www.metu.edu.tr/).